marcosschroh/python-schema-registry-client/docs/schemaregistry_server.md

 `POST /compatibility/subjects/(string: subject)/versions/(versionId: version)` - Test input schema against a particular version of a subject's schema for compatibility.
 Note that the compatibility level applied for the check is the configured compatibility level for the subject (http:get:: /config/(string: subject)).
 If this subject's compatibility level was never changed, then the global compatibility level applies (http:get:: /config).

+These are the compatibility types:

+*BACKWARD*: (default) consumers using the new schema can read data written by producers using the latest registered schema

+*BACKWARD_TRANSITIVE*: consumers using the new schema can read data written by producers using all previously registered schemas

+*FORWARD*: consumers using the latest registered schema can read data written by producers using the new schema

+*FORWARD_TRANSITIVE*: consumers using all previously registered schemas can read data written by producers using the new schema

+*FULL*: the new schema is forward and backward compatible with the latest registered schema

+*FULL_TRANSITIVE*: the new schema is forward and backward compatible with all previously registered schemas

+*NONE*: schema compatibility checks are disabled

 ### Config

 `GET /config` - Get global compatibility level.